-The Bible tells us that Jesus is coming back.
-In the days of His first coming, John the Baptist preached, "Prepare the way!"
+The Bible tells us that Jesus is coming back and in the days of His first coming, John the Baptist preached, "Prepare the way!"
 In that same spirit, our purpose is to prepare a generation for Christ's second coming and the establishment of His kingdom as described in the scriptures.

 OUR CALL reflects three undeniable aspects of the mission to which God calls every church and missions organization: